 - Variable Speed Blower: Furnaces work similarly to cars.
 You get more MPG’s on a highway compared to starting and stopping on surface streets.
 A variable speed blower allows your furnace to run for a longer run period and lower fan speed.
 The blower uses less energy this way.
 Longer run times create more even heating to reduce hot and cold spots inside of your home.
 The blower running on low speed also helps reduce noise, not just from the blower, but also the noise from the air coming out of your vents.
 No more turning the TV way up while your house heats up.

 - 2-Stage Heating: A two stage gas valve works like gears in a car.
 Less gas is used for quieter operation and increased fuel savings.

 - Compatibility with high efficient Air Conditioners: Trane high efficient air conditioners require a furnace with a variable speed blower.
-So whether your are upgrading your air conditioner at the same time, or plan to add or replace your A/C in the future, the Trane XV95 and a high efficient air conditioner make the perfect pair.
+So whether you are upgrading your air conditioner at the same time, or plan to add or replace your A/C in the future, the Trane XV95 and a high-efficiency air conditioner make the perfect pair.

 - Insulated cabinet: With insulation built into the walls of the XV95, you have less heat loss and quieter operating noise

 - Automotive Grade Gaskets: Upgraded gaskets are quieter and reduce air leakage.

 Trane also does some things that aren’t XV95 specific but are a good reason to choose a Trane unit, instead of another unit with similar features.

 Every single unit is tested before it leaves the factory.
 Most other manufacturer’s use sample testing.
 When it comes to issues with a new furnace, there is much finger pointing.